+Project Element I.3, Assess the risks warm-water non-native fish pose to native fishes

+David Ward, Fish Biologist, USGS

 The objective of this project element is to evaluate impacts of warm-water invasive fishes on humpback chub in both laboratory and field settings and to determine if these species represent more or less of a predation threat to juvenile chub than predation by trout.
 Work conducted in the previous work plan focused on the potential negative impacts that rainbow trout and brown trout may have on humpback chub populations through predation and competition (Ward and others 2015, Ward and others 2016) but other warm-water invasive fishes are also likely to negatively affect humpback chub populations within the Little Colorado River.
 The potential magnitude of those interactions relative to impacts of trout remains uncertain.
 Predation on humpback chub by channel catfish and black bullhead catfish (Amerius melas) has the potential to be high but impacts have not been quantified.
 Other invasive warmwater species like common carp and fathead minnow may also have detrimental impacts on eggs and early larval stages of humpback chub negatively impacting recruitment.
 Management actions to control these species may be warranted depending on the magnitude of these interactions.
 Control of these warm-water invasive fishes within the Little Colorado River may be more cost effective than trout removal in the mainstem Colorado River if they are having population-level impacts on humpback chub, but these questions have not been evaluated.
 Relative predation vulnerability of humpback chub to predatory warm-water fishes will be assessed in the laboratory in overnight trials using methods similar to those employed for rainbow and brown trout in the last work plan (Ward and others 2015).
 Twelve replicate artificial streams at 20 °C will be used to evaluate relative predation vulnerability of multiple size classes of juvenile humpback chub to channel catfish, black bullhead catfish, and smallmouth bass during overnight trials using four predators and 12 prey fish per tank.
 Humpback chub eggs and larvae will also be exposed to predation by common carp, fathead minnow, and plains killifish in replicated overnight laboratory trials to compare the relative predation risk these predators pose for humpback chub at early life stages.